mariasierralizarazo/sqlalchemy-challenge/README.md

 <br/>
 <a href="https://github.com/mariasierralizarazo/sqlalchemy-challenge/blob/master/climate.ipynb"> Click here to see the complete code in the Jupyter Notebook</a>.
 <br/><br/>
-Another useful application in this project was created using Flask a micro web framework that allowed the generation of an API of the database given.
+Another useful application in this project, using Flask as a micro web framework, was the generation of an API of the database given.
 <a href="https://github.com/mariasierralizarazo/sqlalchemy-challenge/blob/master/app.py">Click here to see the code</a>.